Stephen the Great

 Stephen decided to recapture Chilia (now Kiliia in Ukraine), an important port on the Danube, which brought him into conflict with Hungary and Wallachia.
 He besieged the town during the Ottoman invasion of Wallachia in 1462, but was seriously wounded during the siege.
 Two years later, he captured the town.
 He promised support to the leaders of the Three Nations of Transylvania against Matthias Corvinus, King of Hungary, in 1467.
 Corvinus invaded Moldavia, but Stephen defeated him in the Battle of Baia.
-Peter Aaron attacked Moldavia with Hungarian support in December 1470, but was also defeated by Stephen and executed, along with the Moldavian boyars who still endorsed him.
+Peter Aaron attacked Moldavia with Hungarian support in December 1470, but he was also defeated by Stephen and executed, along with the Moldavian boyars who still endorsed him.
 Stephen restored old fortresses and built new ones, which improved Moldavia's defence system as well as strengthened central administration.
 Ottoman expansion threatened Moldavian ports in the region of the Black Sea.
 In 1473, Stephen stopped paying tribute (haraç) to the Ottoman sultan and launched a series of campaigns against Wallachia in order to replace its rulers – who had accepted Ottoman suzerainty – with his protégés.
 However, each prince who seized the throne with Stephen's support was soon forced to pay homage to the sultan.